NLPH/NLPH/Hebrew_NLP_Resources.rst

 * The morphological lexicon of the Israeli National Institute for Testing and Evaluation

-* `The MILA lexicon of Hebrew words <http://www.mila.cs.technion.ac.il/resources_lexicons_mila.html>`_ - The lexicon was designed mainly for usage by morphological analyzers, but is being constantly extended to facilitate other applications as well.
+* `The MILA lexicon of Hebrew words <http://www.mila.cs.technion.ac.il/resources_lexicons_mila.html>`_ {`GPLv3`_} - The lexicon was designed mainly for usage by morphological analyzers, but is being constantly extended to facilitate other applications as well.
 The lexicon contains about 25,000 lexicon items and is extended regularly.
-Available under the GPL license, free for non-commercial use.
+Free for non-commercial use.

-* `Hebrew WordNet <http://www.mila.cs.technion.ac.il/resources_lexicons_wordnet.html>`_ -  Hebrew WordNet uses the MultiWordnet methodology and is aligned with the one developed at IRST (and, therefore, aligned with English, Italian and Spanish).
-Available under the GPL license, free for non-commercial use.
+* `Hebrew WordNet <http://www.mila.cs.technion.ac.il/resources_lexicons_wordnet.html>`_ {`GPLv3`_} -  Hebrew WordNet uses the MultiWordnet methodology and is aligned with the one developed at IRST (and, therefore, aligned with English, Italian and Spanish).
+Free for non-commercial use.

-* `MILA's Verb Complements Lexicon <http://www.mila.cs.technion.ac.il/resources_lexicons_verbcomplements.html>`_ - Available under the GPL license, free for non-commercial use.
+* `MILA's Verb Complements Lexicon <http://www.mila.cs.technion.ac.il/resources_lexicons_verbcomplements.html>`_ {`GPLv3`_} - Free for non-commercial use.

 Dictionaries